Michael Leach, phd

 I started teaching in 1999, beginning at Glendale Community College and Azusa Pacific University.
 In 2005 I began teaching at the Texas School of Professional Psychology (TSPP) at Argosy University, Dallas, where I've taught courses in assessment and multicultural psychology, and held a position in the Clinical Training Department since 2007.
 I became the interim Program Chair of TSPP in 2011 and the Program Dean in 2013.
 I am a teacher at heart, and all my clinical work takes on a teaching flavor (despite my mentors' criticism).

-Perhaps most importantly, I am an administrative nightmare, spiritually curious, and cultural rooted in many spaces.
+Perhaps most importantly, I am an administrative nightmare, spiritually curious, and culturally rooted in many spaces.